How to Self-Check for Pelvic Organ Prolapse — and What to Do Next

 After all the changes that happened to your body through pregnancy, you’d think nothing could surprise you.
-But having one of your pelvic organs (as in your uterus, bladder, or bowels) slip out of place can come as a shock.
+But having one of your pelvic organs (as in your uterus, bladder, bowels, or the upper part of your vagina) slip out of place due to weak pelvic floor muscles can come as a shock.

 Chances are, your OBGYN never mentioned this common type of pelvic floor dysfunction (it’s present in up to 50% of the female population, though most individuals don’t realize they have it).
 If your doctor did talk to you about PFD, research shows that the conversation was probably limited to incontinence.
-So if you’re feeling blindsided by prolapse, you’re not alone — and are in the right place.
+So if you’re feeling blindsided by prolapse or vaginal collapse, you’re not alone — and are in the right place.

 Getting help for pelvic organ prolapse is so important.
 If left untreated, the pain and discomfort can significantly impact your life and how you feel in your body.
 At Origin, we’ve helped hundreds of patients improve pelvic organ prolapse with pelvic floor physical therapy, a safe and effective treatment that can eliminate the need for surgery.